Dick Haley: Playing career

+Executive career

 Haley was a player personnel analyst for the Miami Dolphins.

-Haley was director of player personnel for the Pittsburgh Steelers from 1971–1990 as well as the New York Jets from 1991–2007.
-Haley is frequently credited with having selected the Steelers' renowned 1974 NFL Draft class which included four future inductees in the Pro Football Hall of Fame.
+He later became the director of player personnel for his former team, the Pittsburgh Steelers, from 1971 to 1990 as well as the New York Jets from 1991 to 2007.
+Haley is frequently credited with having selected the Steelers' renowned 1974 NFL draft class which included four future inductees in the Pro Football Hall of Fame.
 The rookies—Lynn Swann, Jack Lambert, John Stallworth, and Mike Webster—would help lead the team to Super Bowl IX and three more Super Bowl championships by the end of the decade.

+Haley's personnel work in Pittsburgh unfolded under head coach Chuck Noll, who led the franchise from 1969 to 1991, while building extensively through the draft.
+Noll's long tenure and emphasis on developing drafted players created a sustained environment in which Haley and the scouting department could identify and acquire talent that fit the roster Noll was constructing.

+During Haley's Steelers years, the club's front office was overseen by team executive Dan Rooney, who implemented an open, practical management style and presided over an era that produced numerous division titles, eight AFC Championships, and six Super Bowl victories for the franchise (four of which came during Haley's Pittsburgh tenure).
+Rooney's organizational approach fostered collaboration between coaching and personnel staffs, an alignment that benefited evaluators like Haley as the Steelers assembled rosters that regularly contended for league honors.
+Haley also worked within the family-run structure established by founding owner Art Rooney Sr. The continuity of Rooney family stewardship provided stability in ownership and philosophy across decades, shaping the context in which Haley evaluated and acquired players for Pittsburgh.

+Personal life and death

 Dick Haley was the father of Todd Haley, a former head coach of the Kansas City Chiefs.

 Haley died on March 10, 2023, at the age of 85.